senarclens/senarclens.github.io/sql/crud.md

 # Create, read, update and delete

 Create, read, update, and delete (CRUD) are the four basic operations of persistent storage.
-The major ooperations which are implemented by databases are also referred to as CRUD.
+The major operations which are implemented by databases are also referred to as CRUD.
 Each letter in the acronym can be mapped to a standard SQL statement.